orstavik/doubledots/doc/5_event_loop_globals.md

 **Post-propagation:** After the event has finished bubbling, the default action will be triggered.
 Default actions are cancellable, ie. if the `e.preventDefault()` has been called on a default action, then no default action reactions will be triggered.

-## Default actions

-`.preventDefault()` can no longer be called from javascript.
-This is because the method enables developers inside the shadowDom of web components to affect change in the lightDom.
-The benefits of such behavior do not outweigh their problems.
-Hence, calling `.preventDefault()` or an equivalent method, should only be allowed to affect the scope of the current document.
-And therefore, the native `.preventDefault()` is no longer available.

-The virtual event loop enables a set of actions to set the default action.
-You can add a default action by using the `::da` custom reaction.
-You should always use `::` before the `da` reaction, because the reaction chain after the default action is by definition async.

-To stop the default action, you can use the `:prevent-da` custom reaction.
-You can also call `e.preventDefault()` inside one of your own custom reactions.

-To check if the event has already been given a default action, you can use `:has-da`.
-This method will `return true` if the event has been given a default action.

-The native default action has to be *enabled* in doubledots.
-This means that you must add `:nda` meaning "native default action" to an event reaction for the event to regain its native reaction.

-The virtual event loop implements the default actions as an immutable list where `:da`, `:nda`, and `:prevent-da` are pushed to a list as they are encountered.
-Then, post propagation, when the default action is to be read, this list is then read (backwards) to identify what actions are to be performed.
-This enables the developer to read the event loop at different times and recognize what default actions commands where given for any event.
-This also enables the developer to re-add a default action after `:prevent-da` has been called.

->> There is a problem with timing of native default actions.
-If a native event has native default actions, then a macro-task break should occur in the virtual event loop *before* the next event is processed.
-This break will enable the browser to correctly time the native default action.
-This break can be achieved by adding a `nextTick` (using ratechange) at the end of the event loop cycle when `:nda` is encountered.

 ## No more `.stopPropagation()`